aorthey/irreducible-curvature-projection/README.md

     python scripts/irreducible_sublink_projector.py data/spheretraj.txt data/spheretraj-sublinks.txt

-##Irreducible Motion Planning for Linear Linkages
+##Irreducible Motion Planning for Humanoid Manipulators

-The core curvature projection algorithm can be found in the python module called IrreducibleProjector.

 An example for the left arm of the humanoid robot HRP-2.
 We have a linear linkage structure L0->L1->L2->L3, with l0=0.25m and delta_0 = 0.08m.